-Our parks and open spaces can weave together all Lower Makefield Township residents through a system of green, connected parks, trails, and programs.
-Our parks, recreation facilities, and trails create a sense of community that our residents treasure.
-Our open space, parks, and recreation system connected by safe places to walk and bicycle can provide access to natural, cultural, and historic assets.
+Our parks and open spaces can weave together all Lower Makefield recreation system connected by safe places to walk and bicycle can provide access to natural, cultural, and historic assets.
 These are opportunities to be active and healthy as well as places to play and celebrate.
 Our green spaces protect things that we can't live without like clean air and water.